Nydroam/Extant/README.md

 # Final-Project
 Final Project for CSE 260.
 A minimalist RTS game.

+## Installation
+Requires Java 8 to play.
+Download run.jar from this repo and run it to play.

 ### Controls
 Click or click and drag to select units.
 WASD to move selected units.